 Spending all day with young kids can take a toll on you if you don’t have adult friends to interact with.
 The best thing you can do is to find other stay-at-home moms in your neighborhood to make friends with.

 That way, you can have playdates in each other’s homes.
 When the kids are playing, the adults can interact.
+Check out how to make mom friends to see my go-to tactic for making new mom friends.

 6. Do things without your kids